lukechn99/github-quickstart/class/class_4511w_intro_artificial_intelligence.md/predicate_calculus.md

 ∀x∀y Loves(x,y) everyone loves everyone
 ∃x∃y Loves(x,y) there are two people who love each other
 ```
+When there is a existential quantifier outside of the universal quantifer, then it is saying there exists one for everyone.

 ### Unification
 Unification only works when the predicates are the same